steven-freed/Redis-MusicStore/README.md

 NOTE: If using Expo to run the app change the api host to your machines IP.
 The code shows the host as local (127.0.0.1) for api calls.

 ### Backend:
-set up a MySQL database and run table creation commands, trigger creation command, and load with sample data.
+1. Set up a MySQL database and run table creation commands, trigger creation command, and load with sample data.

-run a Redis server
+2. Run a Redis server
+   Products are stored in Redis (shopping cart) as a 'Sorted Set' Sorted Set: Score is used to represent the quantity of a specific product.
+Member name is a string of attributes delimited by a colon. ex.
+      member:   "productId:name:price"
+      score:    2

-install all node packages with
+3. Install all node packages with
 ```
 $ npm install
 ```

-run api
+4. Run api
 ```
 $ npm start
 ```